crispruby/daniel_rozek_sports/_pages/about.md

   caption: Mountain Peaks
 ---
 ## Welcome
 Hi, I’m Daniel Rozek, a Special Olympics athlete, game developer, and lifelong learner living in Kelowna, BC.
 I was born in Calgary in 1996 to Czech parents, and grew up in Cochrane before settling in Kelowna as a young teenager.
-I’m now part of the Special Olympics community, and part of the NRG run club.
+I’m now part of the Special Olympics community, and part of the Pulse run club.

 ---
 ## My Journey